iWriteGigs

 Question #12

-B only alienation has an effect outside the workplace.
+B both self-actualization and alienation may have an effect outside the workplace.

-E only self-actualization has an effect outside the workplace.
+E only alienation has an effect outside the workplace.

 Question #13